AndreMikulec/plr/install.md

 Download and install PostgreSQL compiled with Microsoft Visual Studio [https://www.enterprisedb.com/downloads/postgres-postgresql-downloads](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
-Download PL/R compiled using Microsoft Visual Studio [https://github.com/postgres-plr/plr/releases/latest](https://github.com/postgres-plr/plr/releases/latest)
+For R versions earlier than 4.3.0 Download PL/R compiled using Microsoft Visual Studio For R versions greather or equal to 4.3.0 Download PL/R compiled using MSYS2 (UCRT64 or MINGW32) [https://github.com/postgres-plr/plr/releases/latest](https://github.com/postgres-plr/plr/releases/latest)

 Unzip the plr.zip file into a folder, that is called the "unzipped folder".
-If your installation of PostgreSQL had been installed into "C:\Program Files\PostgreSQL\15", then from the unzipped PL/R folder, place the following
+If your installation of PostgreSQL had been installed into "C:\Program Files\PostgreSQL\16", then from the unzipped PL/R folder, place the following

- * .sql files and the plr.control file, all found in the "share\extension" folder into "C:\Program Files\PostgreSQL\15\share\extension" folder.
+ * .sql files and the plr.control file, all found in the "share\extension" folder into "C:\Program Files\PostgreSQL\16\share\extension" folder.

- * plr.dll file found in the "lib" folder into "C:\Program Files\PostgreSQL\15\lib" folder.
+ * plr.dll file found in the "lib" folder into "C:\Program Files\PostgreSQL\16\lib" folder.